porcherface/cut-wars/README.txt

 - once u got these three requirements
 --first launch this (you need pygame for this)

-$ python3 visualize.py
+$ python3 animate.py

+   this will create a frame sequence in "snaps" directory the hard job is pretty much done entirely here:
+   -blit
+   -alphas
+   -transitions
-   this will create a frame sequence in "snaps" directory the hard job is pretty much done entirely here: each image can be converted in a pygame sprite, so we can use pygame as a very rude animation driver
+   each image can be converted in a pygame sprite, so we also can use pygame as a very rude real time animation driver

    please note that we can choose to obtain an effect by playin on three different levels
    1: real time effects: effect must be pretty light, in order to be processed in